Russia is real cause of EU border crisis, US says

 Syria conflict

-Turkey, a Nato ally, is fighting in Idlib on the rebel side against the Syrian regime.
+For its part, Turkey, a Nato ally, which already hosts 3.6m refugees, is fighting in Idlib on the rebel side against the Syrian regime.

-The US diplomats spoke after Turkish president Recep Tayyip Erdoğan recently opened his Greek border to refugees, tens of thousands of whom have tried to cross into the EU.
+The US diplomats spoke after Turkish president Recep Tayyip Erdoğan recently opened his Greek border to migrants to draw Western attention to Syria.

+Tens of thousands of people have tried to cross, prompting EU dismay.

-The 2020 exodus is, so far, much smaller than in 2015, when one million people entered Europe.
+The 2020 exodus is, so far, much smaller than in 2015, when one million people walked through Greece to Germany and further afield.

-But the US warning echoed one from 2016, when Philip Breedlove, an American general who was in charge of Nato troops in Europe, also said Russia was using refugees to destabilise the EU.
+But Tuesday's US warning echoed one from 2016, when Philip Breedlove, an American general who was in charge of Nato troops in Europe, also said Russia was using refugees to destabilise the EU.

-"Together, Russia and the Assad regime are deliberately weaponising migration in an attempt to overwhelm European structures and break European resolve," Breedlove said.
+"Together, Russia and the Assad regime are deliberately weaponising migration in an attempt to overwhelm European structures and break European resolve," Breedlove said, referring to Syrian president Bashar al-Assad.

 The two US diplomats spoke after Erdoğan and Russian president Vladimir Putin agreed a ceasefire on 5 March.